TheMaster3558/asyncify/docs/index.rst

 Welcome to asyncify's documentation!
 ====================================

-This python library to make things made for and with `asyncio`.
+A python library with help things to be used with asyncio!

 Table of Contents